This project combined a handful of smaller project ideas:

 While programming the ESP8266 I drew from existing example libraries.
 At first I implemented some basic web-server functionality using AT commands sent from the Trinket over serial to the default ESP8266 firmware, but ultimately I switched to the more robust ESP8266 Arduino Core libraries.
 I was super impressed with the capability of the ESP-01 module combined with these libraries.

 I had some prior familiarity with the SSD1306 OLED driver on a previous project.
-There are a couple of differences this time in the way I implemented the driver:
+There are a few differences this time in the way I implemented the driver:

 The HDC1080 is a temperature and humidity sensor that interfaces over I2C.
 Similar to the OLED/SSD1306, I wrote a project-specific driver for it.

 When testing the prototype system on a breadboard, I had the sensor attached with jumper leads which gave it 100mm or so clearance from the rest of the components.
 This worked fine and temperature readings matched another thermometer I used for comparison.
 My first assembled PCB however reported temperatures 3-4 degrees higher.
-I had located the sensor on the PCB too close to the 3.3V regulator on the opposite side, so the waste heat from the regulator was therefore affecting the temperature readings.
-For the subsequent iteration of the PCB, these two components were located more-or-less opposite corners (and opposite sides) of the PCB to give the sensor additional copper with which to dissipate heat before affecting the HDC1080.
+I had located the sensor on the PCB too close to the 3.3V regulator on the opposite side, so the waste heat from the regulator was affecting the temperature readings.
+For the subsequent iteration of the PCB, these two components were located at opposite corners and sides of the PCB to give the sensor additional copper into which it could dissipate heat.
 This improved the accuracy of the sensor readings, but it was still showing higher than my callibration thermometer.
 Fortunately the delta was a consistent value regardless of temperature so ultimately I added a bodge-factor in code to compensate.

 The schematic and PCB layouts were created with KiCad.
 Early iterations included a header for an FTDI serial adapter intended to facillitate programming of the ESP-01.
 This was removed from the final PCB iteration for simplicity.